John II of Cleves

-Pope Innocent VIII awarded John the Golden Rose of Virtue on 15 April 1489.
+Pope Innocent VIII awarded John the Golden Rose on 15 April 1489.
 This is remarkable in light of the fact that John, with his alleged 63 illegitimate children, had the dubious reputation of being a "child maker".
 From then on, John called himself "Johann von Kleve, Count of La Marck and Katzenelnbogen".

 Marriage and issue

 John married Matilda of Hesse, daughter of Henry III, Landgrave of Upper Hesse and Anna of Katzenelnbogen, on 3 November 1489 in Soest.
 They had: